Gamify-IT/docs/adr/2022-07-22-spelling-of-id.md

-# How do we spell "ID" in Code?
+# How do we spell "ID" (and similar acronyms) in Code?

-`ID` is a controversial identifier for variables.
+`ID` and all other acronyms are controversial identifiers for variables.
 We need an agreement on how to write it.
+The following pargraphs use only `ID` as example, but the result can be applied to every other acronym as well (`XML`, `HTTP`, `REST`, `RPC`, `JSON`, ...).

 ## Possible Solutions